yacovyit/hiking/docs/codelab.md

 ### Collections and subcollections

 So far we have stored all trek data in a top-level collection called "restaurants".
 When a user rates a trek we want to add a new `Rating` object to the restaurants.
 For this task we will use a subcollection.
 You can think of a subcollection as a collection that is attached to a document.
-So each trek document will have a ratings subcollection full of rating documents.
+So each trek document will have a ratings subcollection full of register documents.
 Subcollections help organize data without bloating our documents or requiring complex queries.

 To access a subcollection, call `.collection()` on the parent document: